Do-it-Yourself Renovation Tips for a Picture-Perfect Home Makeover

 Add throw pillows, blankets, a new coffee table, or a new painting over the couch.

-If you prefer a smoother flow of traffic and your home is not of the open floor design, consult an architect or engineer before you start tearing down walls or thinking about any bigger projects for this area.
+If you prefer a smoother traffic flow and your home is not of the open floor design, consult an architect or engineer before you start tearing down walls or thinking about any bigger projects for this area.

 Add a Focal Point to Your Dining Room